richardstartin/richardstartin.github.io/_posts/2018-01-08-sum-of-squares.md

 </tbody></table>
 </div>

-The <code>for</code> loop and stream are similar.
+The `for` loop and stream are similar.
 The parallel version is a long way behind (yes that's right: more threads <em>less</em> power), but exhibits constant scaling (incidentally, a measurement like this is a good way to guess the minimum unit of work in a parallelised implementation).
 If the data is large it <em>could</em> become profitable to use it.
 The generative stream is surprisingly good, almost as good as the version that wraps the array, though there is a fail-safe way to slow it down: add a limit clause to the method chain (try it...).

-Profiling with perfasm, it is clear that the <code>for</code> loop body is being vectorised, but only the loads and multiplications are done in parallel - the complicated string of SSE instructions is the reduction, which must be done in order.
+Profiling with perfasm, it is clear that the `for` loop body is being vectorised, but only the loads and multiplications are done in parallel - the complicated string of SSE instructions is the reduction, which must be done in order.

 <pre>
 <-- unrolled load -->